 Content pillars are clusters of content organized around a central theme or topic that provide substantive information.
 They usually consist of several types of content, such as blog posts, articles, videos, infographics, and more, all linked together by a common theme.

-Content pillars are destinations for critical, in-depth information backed by enough data and guides.
-Regardless of the type of content, you should optimize a pillar page for a particular keyword answering the searcher's intent.
+As such, content pillars are destinations for critical, in-depth information backed by data and guides.
+Regardless of the type of content, you should optimize a pillar page for a particular keyword that answers the searcher's intent.

 Using content pillars, businesses and marketers can establish expertise and authority in their industry, attract a targeted audience, improve search engine visibility, and create a strong foundation for their content marketing efforts.